How Long Can You Drive a Car With a Bad Speed Sensor?

 How do you know which ABS sensor has failed?

 As a result, you will need a troubleshooting device to run diagnostic tests and pinpoint exactly which sensors are problematic.
-How long can you drive a car with bad Transmission sensors?

 Don’t get confused here.
 Wheel sensors are also called transmission sensors for the reasons we saw above.
 In fact, they are also called ABS sensors and wheel speed sensors.